Shopping possibilities in Innsbruck

 There are several shopping centres in Innsbruck and its surroundings.
 All of them are easily accessible by public transport.
 From the West to the East of Innsbruck they are:

 There are plenty of souvenir shops in the Old Town, i.e. the streets around the Golden roof.

 Both the tourist office of the city of Innsbruck as well as the official marketing agency of Tyrol have their own shops where they sell especially branded clothes and accessories (everything is also available online).
 Especially the Tyrolean “star cap” is really popular among locals, in winter time you’ll see dozens of them every day.

 The Innsbruck shop can be found at Burggraben 3 (two minutes from the Golden Roof), the Tyrol shop is in Maria Theresienstraße 55 (2 minutes from the Triumphpforte).

 If you want to buy a traditional Austrian dress (Dirndl) or typical leather trousers (Lederhose), please go to specialised stores.
 There are plenty of them all over the city, ranging from really cheap to pretty exclusive.

 Most grocery shops are part of huge chains, only in the city centre you can find small individual shops (mostly for fruits & vegetables).

-The names of the biggest supermarket chains in the Tyrol are (in alphabetical order): Billa, Hofer, Lidl, Merkur, MPreis and Spar.
+The names of the biggest supermarket chains in the Tyrol are: Billa, Hofer, Lidl, Merkur, MPreis and Spar.

 Many supermarket chains issue their own fidelity card with which you get a certain discount or other special offers.